KarlangaXZ/product-list-with-cart-main/README.md

 # 🛒 Product List with Cart

-A simple web application where users can view a list of products and add them to a shopping cart.
+A web application where users can view a list of products and add them to a shopping cart.

 ![Demo Screenshot](Screen.png) <!-- Optional: Add a screenshot if you have one -->